disaster123/ea-news-proxy/README.md

 # News Proxy

-This project provides a news proxy service that intercepts and manages requests to the `ec.forexprostools.com` domain.
-It uses a self-signed SSL certificate for secure communication and supports **ONLY** Investing.com.
+This project provides a news proxy service that intercepts and manages requests to `ec.forexprostools.com` and `nfs.faireconomy.media` domain.
+It uses a self-signed SSL certificate for secure communication.

 ## Disclaimer